p2p-org/rcosmos-exporter/README.md

 You can find it here: [p2p-org/cosmos-helm-charts: cosmos-exporter](https://github.com/p2p-org/cosmos-helm-charts/tree/main/charts/cosmos-exporter)

-This chart provides a production-ready, configurable deployment for Cosmos-based netowrk monitoring in Kubernetes environments.
+This chart provides a production-ready, configurable deployment for Cosmos-based network monitoring in Kubernetes environments.